smartdevicelink/sdl_requirements/detailed_docs/iAP_over_BT/iAP_over_BT_data_resumption_use_case.md

 _Exception 3:_
 4.1.
 App sends **invalid** or omitted `<hashID>` with `RegisterAppInterface` request
 4.1.a.
 SDL responds with RESUME_FAILED to app's registration request
 4.1.b.
-SDL clears all resumption data related to this app **except** "AppIconsFolder
+SDL clears all resumption data related to this app **except** "AppIconsFolder"
 4.1.c.
 SDL does **not** notify HMI about new registration (HMI continues to display app screen)